grinnell-cs/csc151-dh/_eboards/eboard04-1.md

 * Since enough of you are getting the readings done early, I'm moving the due times to 10:00 p.m.
 (I'll start/finish reading them before then.)
+* Note: Everything correct on a mini-project will earn you an M, not an E.  E has to be exemplary/exceptional.
+Correct is not exceptional.
+* I had not appropriately anticipated the grading load of 80+ students.
+  I have not responded to all of the questions on the two surveys, but I've done a bunch.
+(Gradescope requires me to respond to them all for you to see the results.)
+* Collaboration
+    * No on quizzes and SoLAs.
+    * Yes on everything else.
+    * But you should cite.
+    * For MPs: Helping and discussing is fine, but don't strictly work together.
+* Just so you know, you are generally welcome to get help from evening tutors, mentors from any of the three sections, peers, and, of course, me.
+YouTube, on the other hand, is probably not the best recource.

 ### Racket notes